Open daily: 10am – 5pm*

 ** Access tickets: up to 50% discount for visitors aged 17-24 or in receipt of Pension Credit or Universal Credit (that’s Income-Related Employment and Support Allowance, Income–based Job Seeker’s Allowance, or Income Support).
 Evidence may be required.
 York Museums Trust is an independent charity, we need to raise funds but we are also committed to providing access to everybody.

-*** York residents must be in possession of a valid YorkCard, available from all Explore libraries, a York student ID card, or a current Council Tax bill demonstrating that they live within the City of York Council local authority boundary.
+*** York residents must be in possession of a valid YorkCard, available from all Explore libraries, a York student ID card (residents aged 17-24 only), or a current Council Tax bill demonstrating that they live within the City of York Council local authority boundary.

-Please note that the above admission prices do not apply to group bookings of ten or more – please click here for information on group bookings.
+The above prices do not apply to group bookings of ten or more – click here for information on group bookings.